-Stalbetut is one of several places in Hod HaSharon which allows self-picking of strawberries.
-And today we will visit them.
-Let’s begin exploring!
+Stalbetut is one of several places in Hod HaSharon that allows self-picking strawberries.
+Let’s visit the farm and compare it to others.

 Most strawberries grow in the Sharon area, and we went to Stalbetut in Hod HaSharon.
 They are located inside the city at Habanim 65, Hod HaSharon.